Decommissioning

 Plugging well

-Well plugging activities are undertaken to seal off the reservoir section of the well and eliminate the risk of a potential release of reservoir fluids to sea.
+Well plugging activities are undertaken to seal and restore barriers for hydrocarbons and/or aquifers intersected by the drilling of a well to eliminate the risk of a release of fluids to sea.

 Activities during the well abandonment process may include the: